storybookjs/marko/addons/docs/README.md

 `sourceLoaderOptions` is an object for configuring `@storybook/source-loader`.
 When set to `null` it tells docs not to run the `source-loader` at all, which can be used as an optimization, or if you're already using `source-loader` in your `main.js`.

 The `transcludeMarkdown` option enable mdx files to import `.md` files and render them as a component.
-Example:
 ```mdx
 import { Meta } from '@storybook/addon-docs/blocks';
 import Changelog from '../CHANGELOG.md';